Midpoint Formula

 A formula for finding the point exactly halfway between two points in the coordinate plane, by averaging their coordinates.

-Why is Midpoint Formula important?
+What is the Midpoint Formula formula?

 How Midpoint Formula Connects to Other Ideas